no1rookie/fuel_route_qld/README.md

 The **Fuel Price Checker** allows users to:
 - Get real-time data on nearby fuel stations.
 - Compare the total fuel cost, including the trip cost to each station.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Copyright

+© 2024 Marcus Kim.
+All rights reserved.